-Mental Health Research UK - PhD Competition 2022
+Mental Health Research UK - PhD Competition 2024 is now closed.

-Mental Health Research UK makes research awards focusing on research into the causes of, or cures for mental illnesses by advertising opportunities in Research Fortnight, on its website, and through its email list.
-Please note that the charity does not accept any requests for funding from individuals.
+Mental Health Research UK makes research awards focusing on research into the causes of, or cures for mental illnesses by advertising opportunities in Research, on its website, and through its email list.
+Please note that the charity does not accept any requests for funding from individuals, including current PhD students.

-The full information about how to apply, please read the guidlines and complete the relevant form.
+The full information about how to apply, please read the guidelines and complete the relevant form.

-Although only registered with the Charity Commission in 2008, Mental Health Research UK has already made twenty research awards; the first jointly funded by the University of Nottingham.
+Although only registered with the Charity Commission in 2008, Mental Health Research UK has already made thirty one research awards; the first jointly funded by the University of Nottingham.

 For any queries on the application process, please check our FAQ's if you cannot find an answer, please contact email@example.com

 Exclusions: We only fund Universities in the UK, supervisors have to be based in UK Universities.
 We do not currently fund primary research on autism, learning difficulties or dementia; there are other research funders who do fund these important health areas.
 We also do not fund animal research or health services research.

 For each individual Scholarship we can accept only one application per University.
 Each University can apply for both Scholarships if they wish.